Yuanyang-Che/CSCI-201-FP/README.md

 To create some user's last query, provide email and the last query
 > $ curl localhost:8080/last/add -d email=__ -d lastQuery=__

-To update existing one, provide the email, and the updated userName and password
+To update existing one, provide the email, and the updated last query
 > $ curl localhost:8080/last/update -d email=__ -d lastQuery=__

 To search user's last query, provide email